alexa-samples/skill-sample-python-buttons-hellobuttons/README.md

 <img src="https://m.media-amazon.com/images/G/01/mobile-apps/dex/alexa/alexa-skills-kit/tutorials/quiz-game/header._TTH_.png" />

-**Important: The Gadgets Skill API is in beta and is subject to change at any time without notice.
+**Important: The Echo Buttons Skill API is in beta and is subject to change at any time without notice.
 We welcome your feedback.**

 These instructions show how to create a simple skill called Hello Buttons.
 This skill demonstrates how to send directives to, and receive events from, [Echo Buttons](https://www.amazon.com/Echo-Buttons-Alexa-Gadget-Pack/dp/B072C4KCQH).
 These direction assume you have some familiarity with
 Python (or a similar programming language) and the Alexa Skills Kit.